opijohan/AI-ChatBot/README.md

 # Quick Note

-This Project was built for learning User Auth and Using the OpenAi API.
+This Project was ONLY built for learning User Auth and Using the OpenAi API.

 # Religion AI